 In the meantime, I must admit that I have been waiting for that moment when you note the soundless swing upon the door hinges.
 How I wish to see you searching for your missing keys, or scouring the garden for your hose, or gazing at the emptied slot for the carving knife in the block atop the counter.

 Sometimes, you flick through the vacancy advertisements.
 You check your emails.
 You consider the beginnings of a hopeless CV.
 But the day is always oncoming.
-There are meals to be made, and there are always your regrets to be reconceived.
+There are meals to be made, and there are all your regrets to be reconceived.

 So take this time to comfort yourself in the hard-won knowledge of your objects.
 Sink your teeth into the lounge.
 Taste the pleather, the blend of foam, the pleasure of the rusted springs, and the stale perfume of the dead mutt.